arabbitplays/Zettelkasten/🟢Permanent/OO Quality Metrics.md

 - Isolated classes or package, that have no references to other classes or packages
 - Cycles in the inheritance Graph
+- giant classes or methods
+- class A calls lots and lots of methods of class B (feature envy)

 ---